Deron Johnson: Playing career

 While playing for the Philadelphia Phillies in 1971, Johnson clubbed a career-high 34 homers and drove in over 90 runs.
-Further proof of Johnson's long-ball skill was evident on July 10 and 11, 1971, as he belted four consecutive home runs against the Montreal Expos, three of them coming on the 11th.
+Further proof of Johnson's long-ball skill was evident on July 10 and 11, as he belted four consecutive home runs against the Montreal Expos, three of them coming on the 11th.
 Johnson hit .300 in the 1973 World Series while playing with the Oakland A's.
-He opened 1974 with the A's, but on June 24, 1974, he was released on waivers to the Milwaukee Brewers.
-On September 7, Johnson was sold to the Boston Red Sox, who were in the middle of a pennant fight they ultimately lost.
+He opened 1974 with the A's, but on June 24, he was released on waivers to the Milwaukee Brewers.
+On September 7, Johnson was sold to the Boston Red Sox, who were in the middle of a pennant race they ultimately lost.
 The following April he signed with the White Sox.

 In 148 games for the White Sox, Johnson hit 18 home runs, and drove in 72 RBI.
 On September 21, after Jim Rice had been injured earlier in the day, the Red Sox once again needed supplemental power and reacquired Johnson.
 Johnson's last home run of his career came on September 27, 1975, off of Indians pitcher Rick Waits at Fenway Park.

-In 1765 games over 16 seasons, Johnson posted a .244 batting average (1447-for-5941) with 706 runs, 247 doubles, 33 triples, 245 home runs, 923 RBI, 585 bases on balls, .311 on-base percentage and .420 slugging percentage.
+In 1,765 games over 16 seasons, Johnson posted a .244 batting average with 706 runs, 247 doubles, 33 triples, 245 home runs, 923 RBI, 585 walks, .311 on-base percentage and .420 slugging percentage.
 He finished his career with a .987 fielding percentage playing primarily at first base but also played at third base and the outfield.
 In the 1973 postseason, he batted .200 (4-for-20) with no runs, home runs or RBI.

 Personal life & legacy

 Johnson was a baseball and football star at San Diego High School.
 He was offered numerous college football scholarships but opted to sign with the Yankees.
-In 1979, Johnson was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame honoring San Diego's finest athletes.
+In 1979, Johnson was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame.
 From 1958 to 1959, he served for six months in the U.S. Army under the Reserve Training Program, the first of several military stints during his baseball career.

-After retiring as a Major League player, along with coaching in the majors, Johnson owned a construction company in San Diego and operated a 40-acre cattle ranch.
-When he died of lung cancer in 1992, he was survived by his wife Lucille, sons Deron Jr. and Dominick, and daughter Dena.
-Deron Jr. was a golf professional, at that time.
+After retiring as a major league player, along with coaching in the majors, Johnson owned a construction company in San Diego and operated a 40-acre cattle ranch.
+When he died of lung cancer in 1992, he was survived by his wife and three children.
+His son Dominick pitched in the minor leagues.
 Former teammate Gary Nolan named Johnson as one of the three nicest MLB players that he got to be around during his career, along with Willie Stargell and Hank Aaron.